abtris/www.prskavec.net/content/post/exploring-terramate/index.md

 title: "Exploring Terramate - A Solution to Terraform Orchestration Challenges"
 subtitle: ""
-summary: "Terramate seeks to complement Terraform by providing additional structure and tools for managing multiple Terraform stacks, environments, and configurations more effectively.
-It is engineered to ease the pain points associated with large-scale Terraform deployments, including dependency management, stack management, and environment differentiation"
+summary: "Terramate complements Terraform with structure and tooling for managing multiple Terraform stacks, environments, and configurations.
+It targets the pain points of large-scale Terraform: dependency management, stack management, and environment differentiation."
 authors: ["abtris"]
 tags: ["terraform"]
 categories: []